OSGeo/gdal/doc/source/programs/gdal_translate.rst

 .. option:: -a_srs <srs_def>

     Override the projection for the output file.
-Can be used with :option:`-a_ullr` to specify the pixel coordinate and size in this projection.
+Can be used with :option:`-a_ullr` to specify the extent in this projection.

     .. include:: options/srs_def.rst